22dylan/LandMarket-HazardConsequence/_sources/Details.md

 ```

 #### Zoning.shp
 This is a polygon layer representing zoning in the model.
 It needs to align with the zoning.csv file below.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/tree/main/model/model_in/S0_YR30_CSZ500/Zoning).
 | Attribute | Description 	|
 | ---		| ---			|
 | guid | Globally unique identifier for zone |